 Her interest for art history and painting led her to create in the fall of 2016, the POST series which led her to a breakthrough.
 In 2017, she was awarded an Artist Residency by the ESKFF at Mana Contemporary, NJ (USA) to develop her concept.
 She got gallery representation at the end of her residency and has been exhibited in group exhibitions and major international art fairs since then.

 In 2018, de Valmy’s work was displayed at the Museum of Urban and Contemporary Art (MUCA) in Munich in the exhibition The BUNTE Art, alongside Andy Warhol and at the Barnes Foundation in the group show Let’s Connect.

 Her interest for women’s place in society in general and the arts in particular, led her to create the ongoing series Her and HIStory to highlight famous duos of women and men artists.
 She also makes a point of featuring, in the dialogs she composes, women who played an important role in the life of famous artists such as fellow artists, art dealers, patrons and muses.

-Her paintings belong to private collections including Hubert Burda Collection, Abrishamchi Family Collection, Vinik Family, Corcoran Family and Eileen Kaminsky Foundation.
+Her paintings belong to private collections including CICA Museum, Hubert Burda Collection, Abrishamchi Family Collection, Vinik Family, Corcoran Family, CM Collection and Eileen Kaminsky Foundation.

-Her artwork has been featured in notable publications such as Forbes, Create Magazine, Wall Street International, Blanc Magazine, Poets and Artists and France Amerique among others.
+Her artwork has been featured in notable publications such as Forbes, Create Magazine, Wall Street International, Blanc Magazine, Un1k and France Amerique among others.